shiznit0587/AdventOfCode2020/README.md

 A chronicle of what I've tried and learned each day.

+### Day 5

+- I could not find a standard way to iterate an array with both the index and value, so I wrote it.
+- For loop ranges are end-inclusive, good to know.

 ### Day 4

 - It took me three hours to figure out how to parse the input into a collection of key-value lookup tables, or `seq<Map<string,string>>`.